 The Scottish Colourists were united by their passion for both France and French painting, seeking out its artistic freedom and all the inspiration it had to offer.
 In particular, Peploe had a long-lasting love affair with the city and its artistic circles, rejecting more traditional art training in Edinburgh to study at its ateliers and academies and mingle with its artists early in his life.
 He returned later, following his marriage to Margaret, to live and work alongside his good friend and fellow Scottish Colourist, John Duncan Fergusson, in the period from which this work dates.
 He found the city a font of inspiration, particularly as a man and artist eternally preoccupied with style and dedicated to elegance; the promenading figures illustrated here are a true testament to this.

-This June we are delighted to present Peploe's 'A Street in Paris' at auction in our Scottish Paintings & Sculpture sale in Edinburgh on Thursday 6 June.
+This December we are delighted to present our Scottish Paintings & Sculpture sale in Edinburgh featuring more works by Peploe.